 Many people with obsessive-compulsive disorder (OCD) have a comorbid condition that adds another level of challenge to their treatment and recovery.
-While the most common comorbid disorder of OCD is depression, others include attention deficit hyperactivity disorder (ADHD), body dysmorphic disorder (BDD), panic disorder (PD), autism, eating disorders (ED), and post-traumatic stress disorder (PTSD).
+While the most common comorbid disorders of OCD are anxiety and depression, others include ADHD, body dysmorphic disorder, autism, eating disorders, and PTSD.

 What Is OCD?